GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 ### skaffold config

-A set of commands for interacting with the skaffold config.
+A set of commands for interacting with the Skaffold config.

 ```
 Usage:
   skaffold config [command]

 Available Commands:
-  list        List all values set in the global skaffold config
+  list        List all values set in the global Skaffold config
-  set         Set a value in the global skaffold config
+  set         Set a value in the global Skaffold config
-  unset       Unset a value in the global skaffold config
+  unset       Unset a value in the global Skaffold config

 Global Flags:
   -v, --verbosity string   Log level (debug, info, warn, error, fatal, panic) (default "warning")